sybert1ger/frc-programming/courses/ELT1130/4-VexRobot/1-Activity.md

 Use a small box or basket as a goal, and try to pick up and drop balls in the box.

 Make a 1/2 page summary of your robot, its design and its components.
+Include pictures and video.